Loris Gutić

 Some vulnerabilities live entirely in logic:

-1. approving refunds without proper checks
+1. Approving refunds without proper checks

-2. bypassing onboarding restrictions
+2. Bypassing onboarding restrictions

-3. escalating privileges through chained calls
+3. Escalating privileges through chained calls

 Traditional scanners miss these because nothing “breaks.”